 Dick grew up here, served in the Navy, and returned to this area to pursue a career in real estate.
 He and his wife Judy enjoy a life long passion for sailing and you will find them both at SYC social events, at Regattas in the Race Committee boat and around the fitness pool.

 Born and raised in Visalia, CA, Abercrombie earned a Bachelor of Arts degree in speech and drama from Stanford University in 1965.
-He then served for five years with the U. S. Navy Supply Corps, and received an MBA from the Harvard Graduate School of Business Administration in 1972.
+He then served for five years in the U. S. Navy Supply Corps, and received an MBA from the Harvard Graduate School of Business Administration in 1972.

 He worked at Dairyman’s Cooperative Creamery Association until 1974, when he joined System Integrators Inc, a supplier of computerized text editing and typesetting systems for the newspaper industry, where he served as Vice-President and General Manager until 1980, and remained a director of the company until its sale in 1988.

 Abercrombie retired in 2008 from Pappas Telecasting Companies, where he was Senior Executive Vice-President/ Planning & Development.
 Prior to this, he was General Manager of KMPH TV, Fresno, from 1987 to 1992.

-He currently serves on the board of Del Monte Forest Property Owners, and is Treasurer/Webmaster of the Stillwater Club.
+He currently is also the webmaster for Del Monte Forest Property Owners, and is Treasurer/Webmaster of the Stillwater Club.
 He has served on the Stillwater Yacht Club board as Webmaster since 2011.
 He is a licensed pilot (single & multi engine land, instrument rated).
 He and his wife, Mary Jane, have two grown children, and reside in Pebble Beach.